Patrick Neville: Political career

 Neville was first elected to the State House in 2014, winning 69% of the vote.
 Running for reelection in 2016, he beat his Democratic challenger, winning 70% of the vote.
 He won reelection again in 2018 with 62% of the vote.

 Neville has raised doubts about the 2020 presidential election results, once claiming that there may have been significant voter fraud sufficient to overturn the election in multiple states that Biden won.
 Although Neville acknowledged that he has seen no evidence of fraud, he has promoted other unsubstantiated allegations of election fraud.

 In the aftermath of the 2020 presidential election, on December 7, 2020, Neville and 7 other Republicans requested to the Speaker of the House KC Becker that a committee be formed on "election integrity" to conduct an audit of the Dominion Voting Systems used in Colorado's 2020 elections in spite of no evidence of issues.
 The request was rejected, with Becker criticizing it as a promotion of "debunked conspiracy theories."

 During the 2021 legislative session, Neville was the lead sponsor of an anti-abortion measure that would virtually ban abortion under any circumstances.
 The measure was defeated in the House.
 Early in the 2022 legislative session, Neville sponsored another bill that would have only allowed abortion under limited circumstances, making it otherwise a felony crime.

 Controversies

 In 2016, Neville became the House minority leader and given control of the House Republican Caucus Fund, a fund meant to support Republicans in House elections.
-It was reported that Neville modified the fund by renaming it “Values First Colorado,” registering the account to his brother, and hiring his brother's media company, Rearden Strategic.
+It was reported that Neville modified the fund by renaming it "Values First Colorado", registering the account to his brother, and hiring his brother's media company, Rearden Strategic.
 Since 2017, the fund and committees run by Neville's brother has given Rearden Strategic over $1 million from the funds.
 Corporations co-founded by Neville also received money from the fund.

-In December 2020, Neville doxxed a Denver Post reporter that wrote an article detailing Neville's management of the House funds by sharing their home address and voter information on Facebook.
+In December 2020, Neville doxxed a Denver Post reporter who wrote an article detailing Neville's management of the House funds.
+Neville shared their home address and voter information on Facebook.
 Neville removed the address and responded by saying that the reporter's information was "a matter of public record".